-What is EMR?
+What is SMR?

-Who can apply via EMR
+Who can apply via SMR

-How to apply via EMR
+How to apply via SMR

 Applying with the EPC (European Professional Card)

 What the EPC is, who is eligible for it and how to apply with it